Well, you learn the ropes bit by bit.

 We’ve listed these rankings from high to low.
 Try to use these hand rankings to your benefit from the very start of the game.
 A solid understanding of these rankings will improve your performance in poker very quickly.

-Once you’re familiar with the hand rankings, it’s time to get to know how betting takes place in poker.
+Once you’re familiar with the hand rankings in poker rules, it’s time to get to know how betting takes place in poker.

 This is the round where every player is dealt two cards.
 Post this dealing, there is a round of betting where players have the choice of betting, checking, or folding.
 It is important to note that these cards are dealt to the players face down.

 In this round, three community cards are dealt, facing up.
 Hence, they’re revealed to the players.
 The players are expected to make use of their two hole cards and their three community cards in order to come up with a five-card hand.